develprr/metamatic-blog/_posts/2022-03-29-performance-gain-using-hash-objects.markdown

 The Commodore era lasted about one decade before the market was finally saturated with the next generation 16-bit computers.

-What is truly remarkable, is just how much software improved during those long ten years.
+What is truly remarkable, is just how much the software improved during those long ten years.
 The games written for Commodore 64 toward the end of the era were true master pieces of software code optimization.
 It's just mind blowing how complex games emerged